anuja-meetoo/SmartEXP3/controlled_experiment/README.md

 The routers did not have a web interface (GUI) due to lack of space on the device.
 Hence, the following commands were used to set up the AP.
 * Add a root password

   Type the following command and then set the password: passwd

  * Allow ssh from wan

-  Add the following lines in /etc/config/firewall: config rule option src              wan option dest_port        22 option target           ACCEPT option proto            tcp
+  Add the following lines in /etc/config/firewall:

+  config rule

+  option src              wan

+  option dest_port        22

+  option target           ACCEPT

+  option proto            tcp

   After 'reboot', it will accept port 22 request (in this case ,ssh request) from wan.

   * Change its IP on lan

   Edit the file /etc/config/network

-To set ssid and password
+  * Set the SSID and password

-Edit /etc/config/wireless
+  Edit the file /etc/config/wireless with the right SSID (option ssid <ssid>) and password (option key <password>) and enable   WiFi An example of the file is as follows:

   config wifi-device  radio0
         option type     mac80211
         option channel  1
         option hwmode   11bgn